-According to the 2019 State of Digital Payments - Country Diagnostic, payments to merchants comprise 95% of overall Person to Business (P2B) payments.
-However, only 15% of all merchants and 31% of all Filipino adults who have accounts accept or pay digitally, and that too infrequently4.
-The potential for digitization is most significant amongst micro and small merchants who form the majority and stand to gain the most from its benefits5.
+According to the 2019 State of Digital Payments - Country Diagnostic, payments to merchants comprise 95% of overall Person to Business (P2B) payments, which represents the bulk of transactions2 in the Philippines3.
+However, only 15% of all merchants and 31% of all Filipino adults who have accounts, accept, or pay digitally and that too infrequently4.
+The potential for digitization is most significant amongst micro and small merchants who form the majority and who also stand to gain the most from its benefits5.

-Segment-specific challenges for digital payments adoption and use in e-commerce
+Segment-specific challenges for digital payments adoption and use in e-Commerce

 Large and medium businesses (B2B payments)

 Most large and medium businesses already buy and sell goods and services through electronic means.
 Digital orders and settlements increase the transparency and efficiency of these business to business transactions (“B2B”) which are characteristically larger, recurring and often defined by monthly or yearly demand.
 Businesses which have digitized other essential parts of their business processes such as inventory, accounting, customer management, logistics, invoicing, are also better positioned to settle their payments digitally.

 In the Philippines, only less than 2% by volume and 6% by value of these payments are made digitally11.
 Businesses cite audit requirements paper trails, and a preference for checks, to be the key barriers in digitizing the space further.
 To ease up operational barriers, recent regulation by BIR on issuance of e-ORs aim to mitigate identified obstacles12.
 In parallel, a pilot is also planned in 2021 to test e-invoices and e-receipts and guidelines have been simplified for business to register their digital accounting systems13.
 Digitizing supplier payments is estimated to result in USD 20–45 billion in annual savings14.